Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 Image of Expa- Top VCs in E-Commerce Platforms

-Expa operates as both a venture studio and a fund, providing early-stage startups with capital, expertise, and access to a broad network.
-Based in San Francisco, they actively help build companies from the ground up, not just finance them.
+Expa operates as both a venture studio and a VC fund, providing early-stage startups with funding, expertise, and access to its network.
+Based in San Francisco, the firm actively helps build and support companies from the ground up.

-The firm’s model as a company builder means they offer hands-on operational support alongside funding, a key feature for founders seeking guidance.
+A key aspect of Expa's model is its hands-on approach as a company builder, not just an investor, across seed, early, and late stages.
 Their portfolio includes high-profile companies like the digital freight network Convoy and the mobile-first neobank Current.

 • Investment stages: Seed, Convertible Note, Early Stage Venture, Late Stage Venture

-• Industries of focus: Consumer Software, Developer Tools, E-commerce Platforms, Enterprise Software, FinTech
+• Industries of focus: E-commerce platforms, FinTech, Consumer Software, Developer Tools, Enterprise Software

 • Portfolio size: 127 investments